3D audio and ambisonics

 Each sound will appear to come from its location.
 You can add multiple sounds per Echo, and have them at different positions, and these sounds will be spatialised around you, giving you the appearance of a 'sound' environment that changes as you move.

-How do I create ambisonic (360°) sounds?
+How do I upload ambisonic (360°) files?

 For ambisonic sounds, select 'ambisonic' when creating an element.